splunk/observability-workshop/content/en/tko/session-2/docs/deploy.md

     kafka-0                           0/2     Pending             0          17s
     ```

-- Use information for each Helm chart and Splunk O11y Data Setup to generate values.yaml for capturing metrics from Kafka and MongoDB. **Note:** values.yaml for the different services will be passed to the Splunk Helm Chart at installation time.
+5. Use information for each Helm chart and Splunk O11y Data Setup to generate values.yaml for capturing metrics from Kafka and MongoDB. **Note:** values.yaml for the different services will be passed to the Splunk Helm Chart at installation time.
 These will configure the OTEL collector to capture metrics from these services.

 - References:
-  - Apache Kafka packaged by Bitnami
+  a.
+Apache Kafka packaged by Bitnami
-  - Configure application receivers for databases » Apache Kafka
+  b.
+Configure application receivers for databases » Apache Kafka
-  - Kafkametricsreceiver
+  c.
+Kafkametricsreceiver

   - Example kafka.values.yaml: